Ten Famous Black Canadians

 2. Portia White was born in the town of Truro, Nova Scotia.
 She went from singing in her father’s African Baptist church choir as a child to performing around the world as a concert singer.
 As a teacher in rural Halifax schools, Ms. White was able to realize her potential through support of Ladies’ Musical Clubs and the Nova Scotia Talent Trust.
 One of her last major appearances was at the 1964 opening of the Charlottetown’s Confederation Centre for the Arts, where Queen Elizabeth II was in attendance.

 3. The real McCoy was a black Canadian, born to escaped Kentucky slaves in Colchester, Ont. in 1843.
-Despite having studied engineering in Scotland, on his return to Canada, Elijah McCoywas unable to find any job other than as a railway fireman.
-As a mechanic in the 1870s, he noticed that machines had to be stopped every time they needed oil.
-Mr. McCoy invented a device to oil machinery while it was working, and soon no engine or machine was considered complete until it had a McCoy Lubricator.
+Despite having studied engineering in Scotland, on his return to Canada, Elijah McCoy was unable to find any job other than as a railway fireman.
+As a mechanic in the 1870s, he noticed that machines had to stop every time they needed oil.
+Mr. McCoy invented a device to oil machinery while it was working, and soon no engine or machine was complete until it had a McCoy Lubricator.

-4. In 1857, William Hall became the first Canadian sailor as well as first black Canadian to receive the Victoria Cross.
+4. In 1857, William Hall became the first Black Canadians sailor as well as the first Famous Black Canadians to receive the Victoria Cross.
 Born in Horton Bluff, N.S., he joined the Royal Navy when only a teenager.
-He also was decorated for bravery during the Crimean War.
+He was also decorated for bravery during the Crimean War.

 7. Niagara Falls, Ont. was the birthplace of Nathaniel Dett (1882-1943), a composer, conductor, and pianist.
 His education included an MA from the Eastman School of Music, and time at Harvard.
-Mr. Dett’s compositions continue to be performed, most notably by the Nathaniel Dett Chorale, a professional chamber choir devoted to performing Afro-centric music.
+Mr. Dett’s compositions are still performed, most notably by the Nathaniel Dett Chorale, a professional chamber choir devoted to performing Afro-centric music.

-8. Josiah Henson is most famous for his characterization in Harriet Beecher Stowe’s Uncle Tom’s Cabin.
-Born to enslaved parents in Maryland in 1789, he himself was a slave for 45 years until escaping to Canada where he helped form the Dawn Settlement near Dresden, Ont.
+8. Josiah Henson is a black Canadian most famous for his characterization in Harriet Beecher Stowe’s Uncle Tom’s Cabin.
+Born to enslaved parents in Maryland in 1789, he was a slave for 45 years until escaping to Canada where he helped form the Dawn Settlement near Dresden, Ont.

 9. The first ordained black woman minister in Canada was the Rev. Addie Aylestock, who served British Methodist Episcopal churches for over twenty years.
 She was born in Glenallen, Ont. but ministered in Toronto, Halifax and Owen Sound.

-10. George Bonga was a successful and famous voyageur, who spoke French and several Native languages.
-He was said to have carried a load of 750 pounds for a quarter of a mile; the average weight was 250.
+10. George Bonga was a successful and Famous Black Canadians and Voyager, who spoke French and several Native languages.
+He carried a load of 750 pounds for a quarter of a mile; the average weight was 250.